Mogo: The New 52

 Following Mogo's destruction, the Guardians tell John Stewart that Mogo's remains appear to be moving toward a particular location, suggesting that Mogo is trying to reform.
 The Guardians assign Stewart to track it.
 While traveling, he encounters Fatality, who reveals that Mogo is actually a male and female consciousness that were 'mated' at the core, with John's fragment of Mogo containing the female consciousness that seeks to be reunited with its mate.
 This prompts Fatality to use her Star Sapphire powers to help the endangered love come together.

 John and Fatality arrive at the location of Mogo's pieces.
 They are held prisoner by a space pirate using Mogo's power as the ship's energy beam weapon to attack the planet's core, threatening their lives.
 John and Fatality attack the space pirate, intending to free Mogo, by sending the space pirate to crash on the planet.
 John discovers the Guardians' plan to use Mogo.
 After the events of "War of the Green Lanterns", Mogo reforms into a planet's orbit.
 The Guardians reveal their plan was to use the size of the reconstituted Mogo and assimilate it into the Third Army, but the plan fails when Mogo destroys the Third Army trying to assimilate it.

-The villainous First Lantern drained the Green Lantern Corps of their emotions on the planet Oa, but Mogo rescued the Corps by shielding them with dirt and stone, allowing them to escape from the First Lantern's powers.
+The villainous First Lantern drains the Green Lantern Corps of their emotions on the planet Oa, but Mogo rescues the Corps by shielding them with dirt and stone, allowing them to escape.
 When the Green Lantern Corps are transported to Mogo, Mogo creates a scenario in which the Corps is attacked by their doppelgangers.
 Mogo freezes the doppelgangers and confesses the ruse to the Corps, stating that it was done to test their will and strength and prepare them to fight against the First Lantern.
-After the Lights Out crossover and the destruction by Relic, Mogo became the new headquarters of the Green Lantern Corps.
+After the Lights Out crossover and the destruction of Oa by Relic, Mogo became the new headquarters of the Green Lantern Corps.

-Mogo's ring is later stolen by the forces of New Genesis.
-This causes Mogo's rotation to slow and its systems to crumble.
-Several Green Lanterns perish in an attempt to rescue Mogo's ring.
-Following the final battle at New Genesis, Mogo is restored when his ring is returned.

-Future

-In the Legion of 3 Worlds, it is revealed that in the 31st century Mogo has been long dead and without him, there was no way to distribute the rings and thus no Green Lantern Corps.